Travelbacon/homeassistant-solax-api-V2/README.md

 ### Please consider this first
-I personanlly would advise to use the [SolaX Power](https://www.home-assistant.io/integrations/solax) integration This works via your local network.
-The password for the the local webserver can be found under **Backup password** in the [Solax Cloud](www.solaxcloud.com) under WiFi dongle.
+I personally would advise using the [SolaX Power](https://www.home-assistant.io/integrations/solax) integration This works via your local network.
+The password for the local webserver can be found under **Backup password** in the [Solax Cloud](www.solaxcloud.com) under WiFi dongle.

 ### SolaX cloud for Home assistant